Why Should You Choose Cedarville?

 - Application for admission — You will provide autobiographical information, share your testimony, and tell us how you feel about Cedarville's lifestyle commitment and doctrinal statement

-- Church leader recommendation — This form must be completed by a pastor, deacon, Sunday school teacher, or other leader at the church you currently attend.
+- Christian leader reference — This form must be completed by a pastor, deacon, Sunday school teacher, or other leader at the church you currently attend.

 - High school transcript — Because transcripts from homeschooled students will vary depending on their curricula, please follow Cedarville’s transcript requirements.
 A sample transcript is provided at cedarville.edu/HomeschoolTranscript.